-• We can not find a qualified victim VM on the mincompletion time PM.
+• We could not find a qualified victim VM on the mincompletion time PM.
 We then try to place the incoming VM in the next-min-completion time PM.
 If the incoming VM still could not be placed, we continue to try the nextnext-min-completion time PM.
-The search process is ter-
+The search process is terminated when the incoming VM is placed, or encounters the best available PM found by Direct Placement.